 There is no better way to explain the importance of cycling in a correct position than to feel it yourself.
 There are some days when we enjoy the rides the most, reason being, the right cycling position.For achieving this, there are various ways to find out if you are riding in the right or wrong cycling position; but the most precise is by judging yourself.
-Your body gives you signs about what you are doing wrong.
+Your body gives you signs of what you are doing wrong.

 We have mentioned here signs to find out if you are riding in a correct cycling position or wrong cycling position.

 Knee pain is the most common and easiest way to find out if you are riding in the wrong cycling position.
 Knees play a very important role in cycling as most of the body weight is paddled by the strength in your knees; therefore, they are the first body parts that get affected during any injury.

 The correct way to paddle is by tracking your knees in a straight line downwards when you do a stroke.
 By doing this the force transfers from thighs to knees rather than by ligaments in the legs.